Thursday, 28 June 2018

 The camping ground was almost a kilometre away and uphill, through the less picturesque parts of the town, but it was a pleasant sight when we got there, set in a grove of tall trees.

-There was what looked like an apartment block on one side of the grounds, but the reception and the ablutions block were on the ground floor, so we were not sure.
+There was what looked like an apartment block on one side of the grounds, but the reception and the ablutions block were on the ground floor of this building, so we were not sure.

 As the day declined, some people drove up in cars and walked upstairs, as if coming home from work, so we revived our theory that it was an apartment block.

-The showers were hot and excellent, but the reception was closed and stayed that way for the whole time that we were there, so it was a free night.
+The showers were hot and excellent, but the reception was closed and stayed that way for the whole time that we were there, so it was a free night for us.

 A few caravans were scattered about among the trees, including one near us where the old couple looked too shaky on their legs to be camping at all.